merry /adj/ cheerful and lively

 Why is showing important for a breeder?

 The official term for dog shows is "conformation" - as in the act of conforming to or producing conformity.
 Dogs are not being compared to each other, rather they're being measured by how closely they conform to the standard of their particular breed.
 The closer a dog's appearance is to the breed's standard, the better that dogs ability will be to produce puppies that meet the standard(taken from AKC website).
 If a dog is reasonably sound and lacking major faults, he should be able to receive his conformation title, meaning judges think he meets the standard, and herding tests their natural instinct - the original purpose of the breed.
 While our heart is in the whelping box with moms and babies, and the planning of the next generation, showing is how we test our efforts and measure our progress, as well as fellowship with other ethical breeders and shows like regional or the national specialties let us see the very best in the breed and aim even higher.
+We don't intend for every puppy in the litter to show, we show the puppies we keep to go forward in our line, and place the rest of the litter in loving pet homes, like yours!

 As breeders we are like the builder of a home.
 We plan the breeding then try to find the puppy who got all the desirable traits to carry forward.
 Most breeders will tell you their dogs are beautiful and meet the standard, however anyone can breed a dog, or build a building that doesn't meet code.
 Judges are like a building inspector, an unbiased inspections.

 The first step towards becoming a responsible corgi owner is making sure you acquire your puppy from someone who is "building to code" and improving the breed with every litter produced.
 Ethical breeders will follow the PWCCA code of ethics, and breed to improve.
 This means they don't let you put a deposit on a newborn puppy.
 If a breeder is breeding to improve, they will evaluate the whole litter at 8-12 weeks before making their final selections on type temperament movement and testing.
 They don't sell pick of the litter as a pet nor do they sell all puppies on full registration.
 They will match puppies to their forever with a puppy first mentalilty - not allowing you to chose your favorite puppy but matching puppies to homes based on the puppies personality and activity level!
+In order to match puppies based on personality, they must be over 8 weeks old to evaluate, not reserved as a newborn.

 Both breeders and buyers alike are responsible for preserving the future of the breed!
 Please shop responsibly and don't encourage unethical breeding!